Support finitely recursive modules

 I added the test to the suite marked as unsupported so it isn't lost.

-#3 Updated by Wilson Snyder almost 5 years ago
+#3 Updated by Wilson Snyder about 5 years ago

 Oh, "feature" just means adding support for something that isn't supported now, as opposed to something broken that was thought to work; there's no argument this is a bug. :)